-Students: Violations of the Student Code of Conduct may result in the imposition of sanctions up to and including expulsion (see above for specific sanctions and definitions) from the University and referral for prosecution by the proper authorities under local, State and/or Federal law (as identified above).
+Students: Violations of the Student Code of Conduct may result in the imposition of sanctions up to and including expulsion (see above for specific sanctions and definitions) from the University.
+They may also result in a referral for prosecution by the proper authorities under local, State and/or Federal law (as identified above).